 Context of the school

-Sacred Heart is a mixed comprehensive which serves an inner city area with very high levels of deprivation; our cohort is derived from the top 5% of most socio-economic deprived wards.
-A high proportion of our students are from minority ethnic backgrounds (95%) and for whom English is not their home language (60%).
-Over a third (37%) of our students are entitled to additional government funding known as the Pupil Premium.
+Sacred Heart is a mixed comprehensive that serves an inner city area with very high levels of deprivation; our cohort is derived from the top 5% of most socio-economic deprived wards.
+A high proportion of our students are from minority ethnic backgrounds (95%) and for whom English is not their home language (52%).
+Over a third (38%) of our students are entitled to Pupil Premium funding.

-- The School does not give predictions for the Extended Project Qualification as the assessment method and qualification structure is not suited to predictions.
+The School does not give predictions for the Extended Project Qualification as the assessment method and qualification structure are not suited to predictions.

 Further information can be provided if required by Sarah Bonar, Head of Sixth Form: SBonar@sacredheart.southwark.sch.uk